trevordbunch/cis411_lab0_req/labreports/LAB_ArturD0nnelly.md

 ![Use Case Diagram](/assets/repository_diagram.svg)

 ### A.2 Git Logs
-In this section, provide the logs from *Step 2.7* and *Step 6.4*.
-Something
+2.7 View history of all commits that are related to the main repository `git log`

-``View history of all commits that are related to the main repository `git log``
+6.4 View history of all commits and merges of the feature branch `git log`

 ### A.3 Branch Repository
 ![Use Case Diagram](/assets/main_feature_branch.svg)